Today you’re going to learn how I created content for a Shopify store that increased traffic by 79% in just 1 week.

 And in this case study, I’m going to give you the exact steps I used to pull off these great results so that you can too.

 How the Pinterest Trap Method increased my client’s traffic by over 79%

-As you can see in Google Analytics reported a huge spike in traffic after the article was published:
+As you can see in Google Analytics reported a huge spike in traffic to a Shopify store after the article was published: